 EY must take proper steps to ensure that it processes personal data on an international basis in a safe and lawful manner.
-This Processor Policy sets out a framework to satisfy the standards contained in European data protection law and, in particular, to provide an adequate level of protection for all personal data processed in Europe and transferred to EY Network entities outside Europe, where the personal data is collected by a Controller in Europe.
+This UK Processor Policy sets out a framework to satisfy the standards contained in UK data protection law and, in particular, to provide an adequate level of protection for all personal data processed in the UK and transferred to EY Network entities outside the UK, where the personal data is collected by a Controller in the UK.